nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A teaching assistant or professor can have more than one tag.
 A student can only have one tag.

+Format of parameters:
+* `NAME`: Alphanumerical
+* `PHONE_NUMBER`: Numerical
+* `Email`: local-part@domain
+  * local-part: Alphanumerical and the following special characters, excluding the parentheses, (+_.-)
+  * domain: The domain name must:
+    * end with a domain label at least 2 characters long
+    * have each domain label start and end with alphanumeric characters
+    * have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+* `Position`: `Student`, `TA`, or `Professor`
+* `Address`: Any value, but cannot be blank
+* `Tags`: {Alphanumeric Module}-{Alphanumeric Tutorial group}
 </div>

 Adds a new contact with the provided details.
-Required fields include name, phone number, email, and position.
-Tags representing the module and tutorial group a person is associated with are optional and must be in the format of module-tutorial group.
+Required fields include name, phone number, email, position, and tag.
+Tags represent the module and tutorial group a person is associated with and must be in the format of module-tutorial group.

 Examples:
 * `add n/Alex Yeoh p/87438807 e/alexyeoh@example.com pos/Student a/Blk 30 Geylang Street 29, #06-40 t/CS2103T-T17`